benschaf/gipfel-lerner/README.md

 ## User Journey Flowchart

 Below is a flowchart that outlines the user journey on the site.
 It shows the different paths a user can take and the actions they can perform.
 One focus of the site is to provide as much access to users that aren't logged in yet as possible.
-This is why the user can search for tutors, view tutor profiles without being logged in.
-The only need to login once they want to book a lesson.
+Users can view all tutors and their profiles without being logged in.
+They only need to log in or sign up once they want to book a lesson.

 [flowchart link](https://drive.google.com/file/d/1k-WFUWeaEafaomXcuk4rCSmGXS4WIFbf/view?usp=sharing)